cu-esiil-edu/esiil-stars-student-webpages/index.md

 For this first assignment you're going to create a webpage using [GitHub pages](https://pages.github.com/).
 You'll use this webpage to add some biographical information and a photo of yourself.
-Throughout the internship you'll be updating this webpage with links to your assignments and other work that you'll complete.
+Throughout the internship you'll be updating this webpage with links to your assignments, team project, and other work that you'll complete.

 Don't forget to add a link to your new personal website to your resume or CV!